jgiacomini/Tiny.RestClient/README.md

 ```

 ## Listeners
-You can easily add listener to listen all request sended / responses received and all exceptions.
+You can easily add listener to listen all requests sended / responses received and all exceptions.

 A debug listener is provided.